romaingrude/todomvc-automation/ReadME.md

 This parallel execution capability optimizes the testing process, allowing multiple test scenarios to be executed concurrently across different browsers.
 The combination of browser compatibility testing and parallel execution ensures a robust and efficient testing environment for the test suite.

+Page Object Model and Page Factory techniques have been used to render the test suite more flexible for future test against different frameworks or browsers.